ShalekLab/alexandria/docs/_build/_sources/alexandria.md.txt

 To see other methods of uploading data, see [here](data_upload).

-### 4. Creating and uploading your input CSV file
+### 4. Creating and uploading your Alexandria Sheet

-To instruct the workflow, you must create a sample sheet, called the input CSV file, that contains sample names, paths to sequencing data on the workspace bucket, and any metadata you wish to include on Alexandria.
-Write your input CSV file in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
-For FASTQs The input CSV file must have column headers and contains the following in whatever order:
+To instruct the workflow, you must create a sample sheet, called the Alexandria Sheet, that contains sample names, paths to sequencing data on the workspace bucket, and any metadata you wish to include on Alexandria.
+Write your Alexandria Sheet in a text editor or a spreadsheet manipulation program such as Microsoft Excel and save your file as a comma-separated value (.csv) file.
+For FASTQs The Alexandria Sheet must have column headers and contains the following in whatever order:

 * **(REQUIRED)** the 'Sample' column, the sample/array names that must prefix the respective .fastq or .fastq.gz files.
 Any preexisting count matrices must be prefixed in the same way.
 * **(RECOMMENDED)** both 'R1_Path' and 'R2_Path' columns, the paths to .fastq/.fastq.gz files on the bucket.
 Alternatively, see the section on [understanding the dropseq_default_directory parameter](dropseq_cumulus.html#understanding-the-dropseq-default-directory-parameter)